Michael Romanoff: Background

 The New Yorker ran a series of five profiles, starting October 29, 1932, tracing Romanoff's history from birth until date of publication, including his having been deported to France in May of that year to serve time for fraud.

 According to U.S.A Confidential (Mortimer and Lait, 1952), though Romanoff pretended to be Russian royalty, he was actually a former Brooklyn pants presser.

 Geguzin emigrated to New York City at age 10.
 He changed his name from Hershel to Harry F. Gerguson some time after 1900 and married Gloria Lister in 1948.

-At times, he passed himself off as "Count Gladstone the son of William Gladstone, "Prince Michael Dimitri Alexandrovich Obolensky-Romanoff", nephew of Tsar Nicholas II, William Wellington or Arthur Wellesley.
+At times, he passed himself off as "Count Gladstone the son of William Gladstone", "Prince Michael Dimitri Alexandrovich Obolensky-Romanoff", nephew of Tsar Nicholas II, William Wellington or Arthur Wellesley.

 David Niven devotes a whole chapter in his memoirs to Romanoff/Gerguson.
 Romanoff tells Niven to remember him to Commando chief Bob Laycock whom he knew at Eton.
 Niven dismisses this as nonsense, then Gerguson shows Niven a set of hair brushes with the Laycock crest and Niven is chastened.
 Niven learns that Gerguson took part in a cricket match at Wiseton, Notts (home of the Laycock family) involving a coal mining team.
 'What were you doing down a Durham coal mine?' asks Niven.
-There is also a record of a Harry Gerguson escaping from hospital in 1923 in US immigration files.
+There is also a record of a Harry Gerguson escaping from hospital in 1923 in U.S. immigration files.

 Romanoff died of a heart attack in Los Angeles, California, in 1971 aged 81.

 Romanoff's restaurant

-From 1941 to 1962, Romanoff's was located at 326 North Rodeo Drive, and had another location at 140 South Rodeo Drive in Beverly Hills.
-In 1951, it moved to a new location at 240 South Rodeo Drive.
+From 1941 to 1951, Romanoff's was located at 326 North Rodeo Drive.
+In February of 1951, the restaurant moved to a new location at 140 South Rodeo Drive.

 Romanoff generally snubbed his clientele, and preferred to lunch with his dogs.

-KCET's Hadley Meares writes of the restaurant, which used an elegant monogram consisting of a crown sitting over two capital letter 'R's back to back: "The décor was masculine and clubby with comfortable booths, the dance floor well waxed, the cigarette girls lovely, and the waiters well-trained and Jeeves-like."
+KCET’s Hadley Meares writes of the restaurant, which used an elegant monogram consisting of a crown sitting over two capital letter 'R's back to back: "The décor was masculine and clubby with comfortable booths, the dance floor well waxed, the cigarette girls lovely, and the waiters well-trained and Jeeves-like."

 While Romanoff's featured a typical country club-style menu with items like Waldorf salad, tomatoes stuffed with crab, filet mignon, frog legs, eggs Benedict and sausages on toast, the restaurant became known for its chocolate soufflés, which were served to each guest in an individual portion.
-Although Romanoff's restaurant is also known for popularizing the "American version" of the famous dessert Strawberries Romanoff, it was actually created by Escoffier when he was the chef at the Carlton Hotel in London – where he had originally called it "Strawberries Americaine Style" - strawberries in Grand Marnier, blended into whipped cream and softened ice cream.
+Although Romanoff's restaurant is also known for popularizing the "American version" of the dessert Strawberries Romanoff, it was actually created by Escoffier when he was the chef at the Carlton Hotel in London – where he had originally called it "Strawberries Americaine Style" - strawberries in Grand Marnier, blended into whipped cream and softened ice cream.